alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Difference Between Sealing and Expunging Criminal Records

-In Alaska, criminal records can be sealed, not expunged.
+In Alaska, criminal records may be sealed, not expunged.
 Typically, an expungement order erases or destroys a criminal record, including information on an arrest, conviction, charge, or sentence.
-However, criminal records can only be sealed under provisions given by the state’s law, and these conditions are minimal.
 When a criminal record is sealed, it is made confidential to members of the public.
 No one can legally access the sealed record unless it is allowed under Alaska Stat. § 12.62.180(d).
 Although there are no expungement laws, a court may set aside a conviction.
 Unlike an expungement, a set-aside order does not conceal, seal, or destroy a record.
-All convictions that have been set-aside are still viewable by the public, including the set-aside order confirming that the conviction is void under the law.
+All convictions that have been sealed may still be viewable by the public, including the set-aside order confirming that the conviction is void under the law.

 • The name of the person involved in the record, unless said person is a juvenile